 \subsection{Dataset Construction and Analysis}

-In this work, we collected 10,994 structures with reported elastic properties from the Materials Project database.
-Among them, 10,871 structures were mechanically stable at the DFT level, and these were used as our benchmark dataset.
-In the Fig.~\ref{fig:structure_analysis}(a), we present the distribution of elements.
+In this work, we collected $10\,994$ structures with reported elastic properties from the Materials Project database.
+Among them, $10\,871$ structures were mechanically stable at the DFT level, and these were used as our benchmark dataset.
+In Fig.~\ref{fig:structure_analysis}(a), we present the distribution of elements.
 The nonmetals such as \ce{B}, \ce{C}, \ce{N}, and \ce{O}, main-group metals like \ce{Li} and \ce{Mg}, and transition metals including \ce{Ni}, \ce{Cu}, \ce{Zn}, and \ce{Ti} appear most often.
 Heavy and radioactive elements are rare.
-From crystallographic aspect (see Fig.~\ref{fig:structure_analysis}(b)), the dataset covers seven crystal systems.
+From a crystallographic perspective (see Fig.~\ref{fig:structure_analysis}(b)), the dataset covers seven crystal systems.
 Cubic structures are the most common (23\%), followed by tetragonal (20\%) and orthorhombic (19\%).
 Trigonal and monoclinic systems make up 16\% and 12\%, while hexagonal (7\%) and triclinic (3\%) systems are less frequent.
 In total, 169 space groups are represented, giving wide crystallographic diversity.
-Finally, from the number of atoms distribution in Fig.~\ref{fig:structure_analysis}(c), we can find that the most structures have fewer than 20 atoms per unit cell, with 5-10 atoms being the most typical, and structures with more than 30 atoms are uncommon.
+Finally, from the distribution of the number of atoms in Fig.~\ref{fig:structure_analysis}(c), we find that most structures have fewer than 20 atoms per unit cell, with 5--10 atoms being the most typical, and structures with more than 30 atoms are uncommon.